Killeen Mall: History

-The mall opened in 1981 and has 100 stores.
+The mall opened on March 25, 1981.
+It was developed by Paul Broadhead & Associates.
+The mall has 100 stores.
 The original anchors were Bealls, Sears, and O. G. Wilson Catalog Showroom, owned by Zale Corporation (later Best Products).

 Killeen Mall is one of two regional malls in Bell County, with the other being Temple Mall, in nearby Temple.

 On December 28, 2018, Sears announced that the Killeen Mall location would be closing in March 2019 as part of a plan to close 80 stores nationwide.
-The former Sears will become a second Dillard's.
+The former Sears eventually became a second Dillard's.
+After Dillard’s opened their new location in the former Sears, they opted to close their old location at the mall and continue to operate two locations.
+On September 16, 2021, Mega Furniture opened a furniture store in the former Dillard’s space.
+However, by 2024 the store had closed.